aaronksaunders/react-router-v7-vite-drizzle-1/README.md

-# React Router Contact Management App
+# React Router v7, Vite, DrizzleORM Contact Management App

+Testing out the new React Router v7, ie next version of Remix using Vite by trying to build a simple application.
 This is a contact management application built with React Router and Drizzle ORM.
 It allows users to view, add, edit, and delete contacts.

 ## Technologies Used